USDOT Façade analysis

 Figure 1: Nested family custom panels

-“FenestraPro enabled us to dynamically alter, check, and validate our performances and geometries, and achieve a very specific design proposal.
+“FenestraPro enabled us to dynamically alter, check and validate our performances and geometries to achieve a very specific design proposal.

 While our façade consultants stopped at broad overall u-values, using FenestraPro in coordination with our BIM model allowed us to refine and tighten up our thermal performances.”